tobifinn/pymepps/docs/source/index.rst

 The python meteorological post-processing system could be used to post-process meteorological data.
 The main purpose of this project is the post-processing of numerical weather forecast data.
-This package will be the contain methods to load meteorological spatial and time series data.
-Also there will be modules to process and plot the data.
+This package has some modules to load and process meteorological spatial and time series data.
+More modules to process and plot the data are planned.

 .. toctree::